snowplow/documentation/docs/tutorials/migrating-your-ga4-data-to-snowplow/index.md

 The SQL that you input must conform to other strict requirements:
 - When creating or updating any of the mapping fields and using a dbt package, it must be written in the following format, including the curly braces and the package reference: `{{dbt_package.function('column_name')}}`, e.g. `{{dbt_utils.get_url_host('page_referrer')}}`.
+- If you wish to add a string, it must be wrapped in single quotes, e.g. `'string'`.
+See example in table above for `v_tracker`.

 ### Step 4 - Transform data
 This step uses the mapping created in the previous two steps and passes these to dbt.